Updated on: 2/13/2019

 Image source: KOMO News

-Shortly before 7 p.m. on Sunday evening, a Nissan Infiniti driven by a man in his 20s crossed the center line and slammed into a Nissan Maxima travelling in the opposite direction.
+Shortly before 7 p.m. on Sunday evening, a Nissan Infiniti driven by a man in his 20s crossed the center line and slammed into a Nissan Maxima traveling in the opposite direction.
 The Infiniti was pushed off the road by the force of the crash and caught fire.

 A 30-year-old man and a 21-year-old man were both pronounced dead at the scene.
 5 other people, including the drivers of both cars and a 9-month-old baby, were transported to area hospitals with injuries.